DPS: Texas shooter discussed school shootings, guns on social media - NewsBreak

 AUSTIN (KXAN) — The suspect in a Texas mass shooting that resulted in 19 students and two teachers dead talked about school shootings and guns via social media apps, the Texas Department of Public Safety Texas Director Steven McCraw said during a news conference Friday,

 “I want to correct something that was said early on in the investigation,” McCraw started, referring to Gov. Greg Abbott’s statements earlier this week that the shooter posted on Facebook prior to shooting and injuring his grandmother, and then again prior to entering the school.
-“That did not happen, it was actually on a message.”DPS: Police waited more than 40 min. during shooter response
+“That did not happen, it was actually on a message.”RGV school receives ‘threat of violence,’ arrest made

 McCraw walked through the suspect’s “digital footprint” for the first time Friday.
 He gave the following timeline: